Richard Tillinghast: Life

 Tillinghast’s poems are informed by his travels, which have been supported by grants from the Creative Arts Institute, the National Endowment for the Humanities, the Mary Roberts Rinehart Foundation, and the Michigan Council for the Arts, as well as fellowships from the American Research Institute in Turkey, the British Council, and the Irish Arts Council.
 He was a Woodrow Wilson Fellow at Harvard, and was also awarded a Sinclair-Kennedy Travel Grant as a graduate student.
 During the years 1964-66 he was editor-in-chief of Let's Go: the Student Guide to Europe.

 He has also received the Amy Lowell Traveling Poetry Fellowship.
 The winner of the Ann Stanford Prize for Poetry, the Cleanth Brooks Award for creative non-fiction, and the James Dickey Poetry Prize, Tillinghast was nominated for the National Book Critics Circle’s Nona Balakian Award for Excellence in Book Reviewing.
 In 2010, he was awarded a Guggenheim Fellowship.

-His poems have appeared in magazines such as AGNI, The Atlantic Monthly, The New Republic, The New Yorker, the Sewanee Review Ploughshares, and Poetry, as well as online on Slate and Poetry Daily.
+His poems have appeared in magazines such as AGNI, The Atlantic Monthly, Gavialidae, The New Republic, The New Yorker, the Sewanee Review, Ploughshares, and Poetry, as well as online on Slate and Poetry Daily.
 In addition, his poems have been featured on Garrison Keillor's NPR show, The Writer's Almanac.